SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 ### 2. Adding deleteContent action to the content list

-Demonstrating how to add an built-in action to your app I chose delete.
+Demonstrating how to add a built-in action to your app I chose delete.
 So the next tasks are adding a delete icon to every listitem, add a click event handler and execute delete action if the icon is clicked.

 First import ```ListItemSecondaryAction```, ```IconButton``` and ```DeleteIcon``` and place the icon into the ```ListItem```